 Before Bishamonten could lecture him, Koumokuten ducked out of the door, snickering.
 Bishamonten was about to go after him and snarl something along the lines of "I'm aware of your little hot wax fetish," but a quick glance at the clock made him abandon that thought.
 Dear lord, it was a quarter to eleven already!

 Zouchouten took no notice, just continued with, "And this is Sahen with my wonderful wife again.
 Ellen just loves birds, which is why he has a Big Bird onesie.
 This is Sahen with his auntie Karyou, Ellen's sister who she loves so very much –"

 Zouchouten looked up, rather annoyed that he'd been interrupted in this favorite pastime of his.
 "Yes?" he asked in a resigned sigh.

 "It's almost eleven, Aaron," Bishamonten informed him, heading for the door.
 "I'm off for the rest of the day, and tomorrow too."
-Which was indescribably lucky, because then he'd miss all the Karura and Andrew adoration.
+Which was indescribably lucky, because then he'd miss all the Karura and Sahen adoration.
 Well, for today and tomorrow, that was.
 It would be back in full force the day after that, but oh well.

 Zouchouten smiled and urged, "Tell Tenou hello from me."

 Bishamonten smiled back and promised, "I will.
 He'll call you, I'm sure."
 He walked out the door, whistling a happy little tune, as Kendappa asked, "Who's Tenou?"